DanielLourencoFil/NutsAndBolts/README.md

 # NutsAndBolts
-"Nuts and Bolts" is a where I play and make experiences with code.
+"Nuts and Bolts" is where I play and make experiences with code.
 It is a mixture of a playground and workshop, a place to test, built, fix, make mistakes, and have fun.

 It is meant to contain a bit of all those small and simple things and parts that combined make a whole and complex web project.